 • betrayal by a romantic partner

-When you rely on someone for basic needs as well as love and protection, you might accept a betrayal in order to ensure your own safety.
+When you rely on someone for basic needs as well as love and protection, you might accept a betrayal to ensure your safety.

-You might also find yourself accepting the possibility of future betrayals — something that can begin to degrade self-esteem, emotional well-being, and the ability to form attachments with others.
+You might also find yourself accepting the possibility of future betrayals — which can begin to degrade your self-esteem, emotional well-being, and ability to form attachments.

-Betrayal trauma was first introduced as a concept by psychologist Jennifer Freyd in 1991.
+The psychologist Jennifer Freyd first introduced betrayal trauma as a concept in 1991.
 She described it as a specific trauma that happens in key social relationships where the betrayed person needs to maintain a relationship with the betrayer for support or protection.

 Betrayal trauma theory suggests harm within attachment relationships, like relationships between a parent and child or between romantic partners, can cause lasting trauma.